yamachu/unity-cli-actions/README.md

 a fresh ephemeral runner ("Machine bindings don't match").

-Instead, on macOS this action activates via Unity's standalone `Unity.Licensing.Client` binary directly (`--activate-ulf`), bypassing the Editor's IPC path entirely — the same approach used by [RageAgainstThePixel/unity-cli](https://github.com/RageAgainstThePixel/unity-cli) and [buildalon/activate-unity-license](https://github.com/buildalon/activate-unity-license), which have confirmed-green CI activating Personal licenses on macOS-hosted runners.
-The `with:` inputs are the same as above — no macOS-specific configuration needed.
+Instead, on macOS this action activates via Unity's standalone `Unity.Licensing.Client` binary directly (bundled inside the installed Editor's `.app`), bypassing the Editor's IPC path entirely — the same approach used by [RageAgainstThePixel/unity-cli](https://github.com/RageAgainstThePixel/unity-cli) and [buildalon/activate-unity-license](https://github.com/buildalon/activate-unity-license), which have confirmed-green CI activating Personal licenses on macOS-hosted runners.
+Concretely, it runs `--activate-all --username --password --include-personal` (per the client's own `--help`, `--serial` combined with `--activate-ulf` is for PRO licenses only, so it's not used here).
+The `with:` inputs are the same as above, but `serial` is unused on macOS — only `editor-path`, `username`, and `password` matter there.

 ## Full example